Kevin Butler (American football): Professional career

 In his 11 seasons with the Bears, Butler became the team's all-time leading scorer with 1,116 points, easily surpassing the old record of 750 points held by Walter Payton.
 Butler held that record until October 11, 2015, when it was broken by kicker Robbie Gould.

 Butler was also part of the 1985 Chicago Bears team who won Super Bowl XX.
 He set a rookie scoring record with 144 points on 31 field goals and all of his 51 extra point attempts and kicking three field goals in the Super Bowl.
 His record stood until 2014, when it was broken by place kicker Cody Parkey of the Philadelphia Eagles.

 It was said that Butler called his fiancée from training camp in Platteville, Wisconsin, and explained that "we're going to have to change the date of our wedding, because we're going to the Super Bowl and it's on January 26th."

 When he was released by the Bears after the 1995 season, he was the last remaining holdover from the Super Bowl XX team.
 Butler finished his 13 NFL seasons with 265 of 361 field goals (73%) and 413 of 426 extra point attempts, giving him 1,208 total points, sixth-most in NFL history among kickers.

 Post-playing career

-After retiring from football, Butler became a businessman for UgMo Technologies, a King of Prussia, Pennsylvania-based company that focuses on turf irrigation.
+After retiring from football, Butler worked for UgMo Technologies, a King of Prussia, Pennsylvania-based company that focuses on turf irrigation.

 Butler returned to the University of Georgia in the fall of 2016 to complete his undergraduate degree, which he received in May 2018.
 He was also an undergraduate assistant for the Bulldogs during the 2016 and 2017 seasons.